 A custom case involves changing a specific part of the WordPress interface, functionality, or behavior.
 This phase falls under the core development of WordPress by official contributors.

-For example, instead of Classic Editor, the WordPress new versions come with the Gutenberg Block Editor for posts and pages.
+For example, the new WordPress versions use the Gutenberg Block Editor instead of the Classic Editor for posts and pages.

 If changing the WordPress editor is the WordPress’ next version for developers, editing the core files in WordPress is the only option to proceed with WordPress core up-gradation.